 Arbitration10.
-It is not incompatible with an arbitration agreement for a partyagreement and interim measures by Court.to request, before or during arbitral proceedings, from a Court, an interim measure of protection and for a Court to grant such measure.
+It is not incompatible with an arbitration agreement for a partyagreement and interim measuresto request, before or during arbitral proceedings, from a Court, an interim measure of protection and for a Court to grant such measure.

+PART III

-PART III COMPOSITION OF ARBITRAL TRIBUNAL
+COMPOSITION OF ARBITRAL TRIBUNAL

 Number of11.
-The parties to an arbitration agreement are free to determinearbitrators.the number of arbitrators but, where there is no such determination, the number of arbitrators shall be three.
+The parties to an arbitration agreement are free to determine thearbitrators.number of arbitrators but, where there is no such determination, the number of arbitrators shall be three.

-Appointment of arbitrators.12.
-(1) A person shall not be precluded by reason of that person's nationality from acting as an arbitrator, unless otherwise agreed by the parties.
+Appointment of12.
+(1) A person shall not be precluded by reason of that person'sarbitrators.nationality from acting as an arbitrator, unless otherwise agreed by the parties.